pilkch/libansible-vault-cpp/README.md

 **Warning: I am not an expert.
 This library is purely for my own curiosity.
 Do not use it in production.**

-We try to use as much third party code as possible.
+- We try to use as much third party code as possible.
 This library is basically just a wrapper around [CryptoPP](https://www.cryptopp.com/) with some glue code to read and write ansible vault files.
-We use SecureArray and SecureString which clear the array when released, whenever we store sensitive values such as the vault content, password, salt, hmac, key, and iv.
+- We use SecureArray and SecureString which clear the array when released, whenever we store sensitive values such as the vault content, password, salt, hmac, key, and iv.
+- libansible-vault-cpp is *not* a replacement for the ansible-vault tool.
+That is a fully featured tool for working with ansible vault files. libansible-vault-cpp is just a library that can encrypt/decrypt ansible vault files.

 ## Safer, battle hardened, tested, more sensible options for storing secrets (Use these instead)